 - The source of information

-Each of the major credit bureaus keep track of your transactions and as such maintains such information.
+Each of the major credit bureaus keeps track of your transactions and as such maintains such information.
 Sometimes, certain loan types are not reported on each bureau’s report.
-Also, the timing of data uploads can affect what information is included on reports.
+Also, the timing of data uploads can affect what information is included in reports.

 2. Your score is not consistently formulated

 Each credit score calculation by the credit bureaus and the scoring agencies may be weighted differently.
 These different calculations may produce a different score.